-Currently, economic instability appears to be the main reason for illegal migration movement throughout the world, while many migrants are refugees or asylum seekers.
+Currently, economic instability appears to be the main reason for the illegal movement of migrants throughout the world, while many migrants are refugees or asylum seekers.

 Organized criminal networks

 The flow of migrants across borders is controlled increasingly by criminal networks.
 Due to more restrictive immigration policies in destination countries and improved technology to monitor border crossings, willing illegal migrants rely increasingly on the help of organized people smugglers.

 People smuggling is not a homogenous criminal activity; the price of the trip, conditions of travel and status upon arrival can vary significantly.
 Smuggling is carried out by land, air or sea.